What exactly does mixture control do?

 v_a = \frac{V f}{2D}\hspace{2cm}(4)

 where f is the engine rpm, V is the engine displacement volume, and D is the carburetor’s diameter.
-As a result, we can get
+As a result, we can get the gravimetric fuel flow rate as:

 Q_f = \frac{KV f}{2D}\sqrt{\rho_a \rho_f}.\hspace{2cm}(5)